bahaidev/textbrowser/README.md

                 text-to-(Google search, Google define, Wikipedia, etc.
                 edit pages)-links
-        1. Auto-links by verse to relevant forums, wikis, blogs, or personal notes pertaining to a given verse
+        1. Auto-links by verse to relevant forums, wikis, blogs, or personal notes pertaining to a given verse; also Q&A and (federated) social media
             1. Built-in (including offline or only offline) note-taking (local/remote and wiki WYSIWYG with Git version control?);
                modular loading of others' notes?